vanhoefm/macstealer/README.md

 Note that this check must be done over all APs that are part of the same distribution system, and more specifically, over all APs that clients can roam between while keeping their current IP address.

+### 3.1.1.
+When using shared passphrases

 To securely recognize recently-connected users, an AP can store a mapping between a client’s MAC address and their cached security associations (e.g., their cached PMK).
-A client can be allowed to immediately (re)connect under a recently-used MAC address by proving that they posses the cached security association linked to this MAC address, e.g., by connecting using the correct cached PMK.
+A client can be allowed to immediately (re)connect under a recently-used MAC address by proving that they possess the cached security association linked to this MAC address, e.g., by connecting using the correct cached PMK.

 When using multi-PSK, which is also known as [per-station PSK](https://0x72326432.com/posts/perstapsk_en/)